-If you are experiencing anxiety, depression or stress, your doctor may suggest that you try a psychological therapy.
-These are sometimes called ‘talking treatments’, ‘counselling’, or ‘psychotherapy’.
+If you are experiencing anxiety, depression or stress, your family doctor may suggest that you try a psychological therapy.
+These are sometimes called talking therapies.
 They offer an opportunity to explore problems that are affecting your mental or emotional health with a trained professional.
 They also help you to find ways of dealing with the problems.

-Counselling - a type of talking therapy that allows you to talk about your problems and feelings in a confidential environment.
+Counselling allows you to talk about your problems and feelings in a confidential environment.
 A trained counsellor listens to you and can help you deal with your negative thoughts and feelings.

 Counselling can take place face-to-face, individually or in a group, over the phone or by email.

 Your family doctor may offer you some counselling through the NHS.
 Alternatively, you can pay privately to see a counsellor.
-Your family doctor will be able to recommend suitable counsellors to you.
+The Counselling Directory has details of counsellors in the UK.

 CBT is usually provided by a trained therapist but psychiatric nurses and social workers may also be able to do this.
 CBT is also available through online courses.
 Your family doctor may be able to arrange for you to do a CBT course through the NHS, or you can pay privately to do one.

 Mindfulness is about paying attention to the present moment.
 It involves being aware of your thoughts, feelings and bodily sensations, and calmly accepting them.
 Mindfulness-based therapies include Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT).
 They can include techniques such as meditation, breathing and yoga.